 As the president of Challenger Pallet & Supply, Inc. Tad Hegsted needed a system to transport waste from his company’s pallet grinder to a loading bin at his new plant in Idaho Falls, Idaho.
 For this, he planned on purchasing a pneumatic blower with associated airlocks and cyclones.
 But when he learned the system required a 60hp fan, he decided to find another solution.

 Sometime earlier, Tad had met a representative from Biomass Engineering & Equipment, a materials-handling company based in Indianapolis, and decided to give them a call.
-The company developed a solution using its SMART Conveyors™ that would move the same amount of material using three, 3hp motors for an 85 percent energy savings against the pneumatic system—a difference that, over a fifteen-year period, would save Challenger $48,500.00 in electrical costs.
+The company developed a solution using its SMART Conveyors™ that would move the same amount of material using one 2hp motor (3hp equipped) for a 95 percent energy savings against the pneumatic system—a difference that, over a fifteen-year period, would save Challenger $54,288.00 in electrical costs (with the equipped 3hp motor).
 The design met Tad’s approval, and he chose to work with BE&E.

 The final system that BE&E designed for Challenger routed a conveyor from the grinder, along the front of the building, and above the bag house at 30°.
 From there, it dropped the material to a second conveyor, which collected additional material from the bagger.
 The second conveyor ran straight and then rose at 45° to the top of the loading bin and dropped material into a third conveyor, which deposited material across the top of the bin.
 The system also included a trailer loading station off the second conveyor that allowed Tad to load trucks with live-stream feed.